Wacław Seweryn Rzewuski: Travels and publishing

 His publications included the plan of the mosque in Mecca, maps of Persia and the Arabian Peninsula and he recorded the music of the Bedouin.

 He published Sur les chevaux orientaux et provenants des races orientales which contains more than 400 full-color drawings, recording culture and customs of Saudi Arabian Desert.

 He returned to Poland settling in his native Podolia with a rich collection of Oriental manuscripts, books, costumes, weapons, and pipes.
 He also began researching Ukrainian folk customs at this time.

 Later years

 From 1825 he belonged to the Patriotic Society and was arrested in 1826 and held for two years.
-He was later involved in the November Uprising of 1830 Commanding a Division in the battle of Daszowem.
+He was later involved in the November Uprising of 1830 Commanding a Division in the battle of Daszów.
 He was killed in mysterious circumstances on 14 May 1831.